Mons Meg: Construction

 The bore (internal diameter) of the cannon is 50 cm, plenty wide enough to contain a child.

 The bombard was manufactured from 25 longitudinal staves of iron, held together with iron hoops shrunk into place, to form one piece.
 A separate breech for loading is screw-fitted into the rear of the barrel.
 The barrel is attached to the powder chamber by means of a groove on the powder chamber into which lugs on the end of the barrel staves fit, and then bound permanently together by the hoops.
 The powder chamber itself is made from small pieces of iron hammer-welded together to make a solid wrought-iron forging.
 Mons Meg has a diameter of 19 in, one of the largest ever built, weighs 15366 lb and is 13 ft in length.

 History

-Sideview.
+Side view.
 The oval slots in the breech were for levers to unscrew it from the barrel.